lkytyc/DHTW/README.md

 Ensure that the config.yaml file is correctly configured before running the script.

 The project relies on the OpenAI API, so make sure you have valid API keys and the correct API base URL.

-Support
-For any issues or questions, please refer to the project documentation or contact the maintainers.

-This README file provides all the necessary instructions for setting up and running the project.
-You can directly copy and paste this content into your `README.md` file on GitHub.